mansuf/mangadex-downloader/docs/cli_usage.md

 ```
 ````

 By default, mangadex-downloader will detect MangaDex url type.
-It it's valid manga url it will download manga, if it's valid chapter url it will download chapter, etc. However, if you want to skip checking url type or having a weird issue (ex: the provided url are manga type, but when downloaded it become chapter or list), you can use `--type` option with valid url type.
+If it's valid manga url it will download manga, if it's valid chapter url it will download chapter, etc. However, if you want to skip checking url type or having a weird issue (ex: the provided url are manga type, but when downloaded it become chapter or list), you can use `--type` option with valid url type.

 For example: